marcopennekamp/lore/performance.md

 - Generate fitsMonomorphic or fitsPolymorphic calls based on whether the right-hand type is polymorphic at compile-time.
   This is possible because the right-hand type is known by the compiler already.
   - No performance impact when dispatch caching is enabled.

-FUTURE:
+- Disable the dispatch cache for trivial dispatch contexts.
+  - Improvement: At most 5ms (110ms -> 105ms).
+This is quite hard to measure so we should assume no big impact at all.
+  - I'm expecting this improvement to become larger as we implement the next optimization in the list.
 - We don't need to keep a list of chosen functions in the multiple dispatch implementation.
 We can keep a single running variable.
 If it is already filled and we want to choose a second function, we throw the ambiguity error.
 If it is unassigned to at the end, we throw the empty-fit error.
 In other cases we can cache and call the function.
+  - It seems to be much cheaper to compare whether a variable is already set than adding it to a tiny set (even if it is just an array) and retrieving it later.

+FUTURE:
+- Pull the list type that is created in test$0 into the constant scope.
+In general, try to factor all type constants that are created anywhere inside a function out of that function, because V8 doesn't do that.
+  - In a manual test, moving the list type creation in test$0 to the global scope improved performance from about 110ms to about 90ms.
+- If there is only a single function, we can vastly simplify the dispatch function, as we only need a single fits test.
+- If the input type is a tuple with a single element, we can technically bypass creating the product type, but would need to mirror that on the right-hand side.
 - If all function arities are the same, get rid of the loop for the input type and "hard-code" the construction of the input type array.
 - isSubtype and fits both test for equality of t1 and t2.
 We could call an internal isSubtype from fits that doesn't do